 There are the numerous little Christmas markets in the Mother City which you could visit with your family and friends, so explore them and meet the friendly locals and enjoy the great atmosphere at the Cape Town christmas markets.
 Read our special pages on markets and concerts (to be added next week).

-In 2017, Christmas in Cape Town is celebrated on Christmas Day which is Monday, the 25 December.
-This is a public holiday as is in many parts of the world and almost all shops will be closed on this day.
-However, major malls will be operating on restricted opening hours will apply to major food stores.
-The following day, Tuesday, 26 December, is celebrated as Family Day or Boxing Day (as the English call it), and is a public holiday referred to in South Africa as 'Day of Goodwill'.
-Many shops are open for business on this day, especially in the tourist areas and in major shopping centres or the big supermarkets.
+Christmas in Cape Town 2018: Christmas Day is Tuesday, the 25 December, which is a public holiday as is in many parts of the world.
+Many shops will be closed on this day.
+However, major malls will be operating on restricted opening hours, this will apply also to major food stores.
+Wednesday, 26 December, is celebrated as Family Day or Boxing Day, which is a public holiday and referred to as 'Day of Goodwill' in South Africa.
+Most shops will be open for business on this day, especially those in tourist centres and in major shopping mall or the big supermarkets.

 Christmas Day is celebrated by many Capetonians with friends and family and often families gather for a typical South African braai or more traditional Christmas dinner.
 So should you be invited to a Christmas party, you can dress casually and lightly as the temperatures usually are hot at this time of the year.
 Often you will be even asked to bring your swimwear as many locals enjoy the luxury their own pool in the garden.
 So bring a little gift like good wine, delicious chocolates or some flowers.
 Christmas is often also spent on the numerous stunning beaches in and around the Mother City.
 So find a nice spot where you can enjoy your Christmas with a little picnic and relax in the sunshine and listen to the waves...
 But remember: Do not take alcohol to the beach as it is considered an offence to take your alcoholic drink to the beach.

 Last but not least, shopping...
-Most of the shops in Cape Town will be closed on the 25th, but some super- and hypermarkets will be open, albeit at restricted opening times, most shops will re-open on the 26th of December, Day of Goodwill.
+As mentioned above many shops in Cape Town will be closed on the 25th, but some super- and hypermarkets will be open, albeit at restricted opening times, most shops will re-open on the 26th of December, Day of Goodwill.